cavi-au/Consent-O-Matic/README.md

 git clone https://github.com/cavi-au/Consent-O-Matic.git
 cd Consent-O-Matic
 npm install
-npm run build
 ```
+and then run one of ```npm run build-firefox``` or ```npm run build-chromium``` or ```npm run build-safari```

-Then proceed as above for installing release archives but point the browser at the `dist` folder.
+For Firefox or Chromium you can now proceed as above for installing release archives but point the browser at the `build` folder or a folder where you extracted the zip from build/dist/.
+Safari requires loading the XCode project to further build an app.

 We do not recommend installing from source.